JesperMoellerJakobsen/CountableBusinessLogicService/README.md

 # CountableBusinessLogicService

-A microservice calling an HTTP rest integration towards the [countable resource service](https://github.com/JesperMoellerJakobsen/CountableResourceService).
+A microservice calling an HTTP rest integration consuming the [countable resource service](https://github.com/JesperMoellerJakobsen/CountableResourceService).
 Solves concurrency issues by using a threadsafe transactional approach with optimistic locking.

 ## Cluster setup